simonoche/raspi-cd/README.md

-# RasPiCD
+# RasPi CD

-Deploy to Raspberry Pis from any CI/CD pipeline.
+Deploy to Raspberry Pis (or any other host) from any CI/CD pipeline.

 **How it works:** a lightweight server sits on the public internet.
 Each Pi runs an agent that maintains a persistent long-poll connection to the server.
 Your CI/CD pipeline pushes a task — the agent receives it instantly and executes it locally.